frostedechoes/canneddragons/2022/True Mathematics.md

 # True Mathematics

-Frank Yang commemorates the 20th anniversary of Ladytron's *Light & Magic* LP [in a post on Space Echo](https://spaceecho.chromewaves.net/2022/09/19/20-years-of-ladytrons-light-magic/).
+Frank Yang commemorates the 20th anniversary of Ladytron's *Light & Magic* LP [in a post](https://spaceecho.chromewaves.net/2022/09/19/20-years-of-ladytrons-light-magic/) on his blog *Space Echo*.
 Completely unaware of the significance of the date, I was listening to the album the other day.
 My favorite song remains the track in the pole position, "True Mathematics."
 I'm excited to see a newly produced video for the song.
 I'm even happier that the video version of the song is different from the album version and has a bit more punch.
 The vocals are still in Bulgarian, which gives them a certain edge.

 {{more}}